ownstats/ownstats/README.md

   * `edge_locations`: A list of CloudFront edge location, which can be used to get approximate location info for the `page_views` table (as IP information is dropped).
 See below for some usage information.

 ## Preconditions
-This guide assumes that you have a pre-existing domain which you want to use for hosting your static website.
-Furthermore, you need to have access to the domain's DNS configuration.
+This guide assumes that you have an install of [Serverless](https://www.serverless.com) on your machine.
+Furthermore, you'll need an AWS account enable to run/deploy the above mentioned services.

-Also, you need to have an install of [Serverless](https://www.serverless.com) on your machine.

 ## How-to
 To use `ownstats` on your websites, you can follow the steps below to get started.